amack3131/SOC-Analyst-Toolkit/README.md

 ## 🔍 Investigation Tools

-A list of the tools I use and how I use them.

 | Tool | Purpose | Link |
 |------|---------|------|
 | Wireshark | Packet analysis | [Docs](https://www.wireshark.org/docs/) |